Will HG World continue, or has it been canceled?

 Will there be a sequel/new season to Hidden Harbor Mysteries?

 No. It was fun to do, but there are no plans to continue the series.
 It was only planned for one season.

 What about the end of the show with its cliffhanger?

 From Jay: "The show was presented as an example of serialized radio drama from the Golden Age.
 As one story ended, another began and things were left intentionally in motion, like a soap opera, to keep people coming back.
 One of the things we tried to do with the show was create the illusion that it was a recovered and remastered show of a show thought lost in a fire decades ago.
-We never intended to go beyond the defeat of the Big Bad unless there was overwhelming interest from people who wanted to see that story line played out."
+We never intended to go beyond the defeat of the Big Bad unless there was overwhelming interest from people who wanted to see that storyline played out."

 Was there supposed to be a companion series to HHM?

-The web site and a companion podcast was intended to reinforce the “reality” of the show through a historical discussion of the radio station where it was produced and those involved in production.
-The web site exists (unless Jay forgot to pay to renew the domain again) but production of the companion podcast never happened, NOT because Jay is a lazy procrastinator, but because the show could stand on its own without it.
+The web site and a companion podcast were intended to reinforce the “reality” of the show through a historical discussion of the radio station where it was produced and those involved in the production.
+The web site exists (unless Jay forgot to pay to renew the domain again) but the production of the companion podcast never happened, NOT because Jay is a lazy procrastinator, but because the show could stand on its own without it.
 Fun Fact: The narrator was going to be John Drew, whose character was based on Greg Bell, host and resident historian of RadioClassics on SiriusXM.
 Drew’s voice is hauntingly similar to Bell’s.

 THE RESURRECTION PACT